MarcGyongyosi/ethzasl_msf/README.md

 ethzasl_msf
 =====================

+I added a second pose sensor in here.
+It messed up some other stuff that I am not using, but the state propagation seems to be working well with two sensor inputs.

 ## Description
 Time delay compensated single and multi sensor fusion framework based on an EKF.
 Please see the wiki for more information: https://github.com/ethz-asl/ethzasl_msf/wiki